lkdpnt/emotion-classification-cnn/README.md

 GridSearchCV was employed to perform exhaustive grid searches over specified parameter values for each model.
 This approach was applied to SVM, Random Forest, Logistic Regression, and Gradient Boosting classifiers.

-2024 Fundamentals of Machine Learning Assignment Report. **Candidate Number: 233557**
+2024 Fundamentals of Machine Learning Assignment Report. **Candidate Number: xxxxxx**

 GridSearchCV was set up with 5-fold cross-validation to ensure robust evaluation of model performance.
 The SVM emerged as the top performer, with optimal hyperparameters identified as C=1 and rbf kernel \[2\].
 The use of cross-validation helped in selecting the best model and hyperparameters by providing a reliable estimate of model performance on unseen data.